cloudfoundry-attic/apache-brooklyn-service-broker/README.md

 You should build it on the same machine you want to compile Service Broker.

 ```
-mvn clean install -DskipTests
+$ mvn clean install -DskipTests
 ```

-This installs `org.apache.brooklyn:brooklyn-rest-client:0.7.0-SNAPSHOT` library to you local maven repository.
+This installs `org.apache.brooklyn:brooklyn-rest-client:0.7.0-SNAPSHOT` library to your local maven repository.
 SB compilation depends on this library.

 To launch SB you need running Brooklyn and MongoDB.

+[Here](docs/prerequisites.md) you can find instructions for installing build and runtime prerequisites for Ubuntu 14.04.

 ## Deploying locally